flownative/flow-google-cloudstorage/README.md

 can declare a *bucket policy* which grants access only to a service key owned by your application.

 Let's say you generate invoices as PDF files and want to store them securely in a private bucket.
-At some point you will want allow authorized customers to download an invoice.
+At some point you will want to allow authorized customers downloading an invoice.
 The easiest way to implement that, is to generate a special signed link, which allows access to a given resource for a limited time.

 The Google Cloud Storage Target can take care of signing links to persistent resources.
 Just enable signing